-The next SPHSAA meeting - TBD
+The next SPHSAA meeting - December 3, 2024

-The next SPHSAA meeting - TBD
+The next SPHSAA meeting - December 3, 2024

 For more than a century this school has helped to prepare some remarkable people for stellar careers in a variety of fields.
 Among the notable graduates from the past were leaders in business, education, law, media, and other professions.
 In an effort to recognize distinguished professionals who have graduated from Sparrows Point High School and, more importantly, to motivate current high school students with the inspiring lives of those achievers, a Sparrows Point High School Alumni Hall of Fame was formed during the 2008-2009 school year as part of the Centennial commemoration.